03 Mar 2020 by Olga Brighton

 Coronavirus is spreading daily to multiple countries, with the latest cases globally in their hundreds of thousands, so how might it impact your next trip?

 If we’ve learnt anything over the past weeks, it’s that the situation is very fluid.
-The best guidance is keep abreast of the FCO travel advice pages, WHO (World Health Organisation), and that of official Government bodies in your home country relating to the coronavirus.
+The best guidance is keep abreast of the FCDO travel advice pages, WHO (World Health Organisation), and that of official Government bodies in your home country relating to the coronavirus.
 Don’t be surprised if the advice changes frequently to reflect changes in circumstance.
 All countries may restrict travel without notice.

 We have reached the unprecedented stage where international travel is very limited as air routes and land borders close and new restrictions increasingly prevent travel.

 The advice being mirrored across multiple countries, including the UK (as at 23rd March 2020) is stay at home; all non-essential shops and community spaces closed; stop all gatherings of more than two people in public.

 Governments are working with airlines to keep routes open, and calling for international action enable people to return home on commercial flights.

 In short - it depends and it's a changing landscape.
 All travel insurance policies are different so it’s impossible to provide a set of answers that fits all.
 See Globelink Home Page for our latest Coronavirus Update on Globelink Travel Insurance.
 In the meantime, we have pulled together information that will help you understand travel insurance and the coronavirus, but you will need to check the terms of your policy to be sure if they apply to you.
 And if you haven't bought a policy yet, check the terms carefully and ask questions before you buy.